 General information about website use

-When you visit our website at we collect certain information about your use of the site.
-Like many organisations, we use a third-party service, Google Analytics, to collect standard internet log information and details of visitor behaviour patterns.
+When you visit our website at http://www.companyofcommunicators.org we collect certain information about your use of the site.
+Like many organisations, we use a third-party service, Google Analytics, to collect standard internet log information and details of visitor be haviour patterns.
 This informs us about matters such as the numbers of visitors to the various parts of the site but does not provide details by which any person can be identified.
 It is possible to opt out of being tracked by Google Analytics across all websites.
-For further information, see We also use a third-party service, WordPress.com, to publish our blog, available at http://www.companyofcommunicators.com/news/ .
+For further information, see http://tools.google.com/dlpage/gaoptout.
+We also use a third-party service, WordPress.com, to publish our blog.
 We use a standard WordPress service to collect anonymous information about users’ activity on the site, including, for example the number of users viewing pages on the site.
-WordPress is provided by Automattic Inc. For more information about how WordPress processes data, please see Automattic’s privacy notice at If we do wish to collect personal information through our website, we will make this clear when we collect it and will explain what we intend to do with it.
+WordPress is provided by Automatic Inc. For more information about how WordPress processes data, please see Automatic’s privacy notice at https://automattic.com/privacy/.
+If we do wish to collect personal information through our website, we will make this clear when we collect it and will explain what we intend to do with it.
 We do not buy or rent information about you from third parties.
 All the information we have about you has been provided by you (or is publicly available, for example your postal address if you have not provided that to us directly and we need to check it in order to get in touch with you by post).
 We only use your personal data for the reasons described above.
-We do not carry out any profiling of your personal information, nor is your data used in relation to any automated decision-making.
+We use demographic data to monitor the diversity profile of the Company and only ever report at the appropriate aggregate level (anonymised).
+Your data used in relation to any automated decision-making.

 Who your information might be shared with